maxwolf621/DesignPattern/Iterator and Composite.md

 }
 ```

-Both menus use different way to contain their information(e.g. description, name ... etc).
+- Both menus use different way to contain their information(e.g. description, name ... etc).
-One uses array-list and the other uses array.
+    > One uses array-list and the other uses array.

-A waitress handle these menus kindda like
+#### Now A waitress handle these menus sorta like this
 ```java=
 public class waitress{
     PancakeHouseMenu pancakeHouseMenu =